Casino

 • follow all approved internal controls and systems

-• not allow gambling on gaming machines unless accessed via a player card that is linked to precommitment
+• not allow gambling on gaming machines or electronic table games unless accessed via a player card

 • ensure Australian residents gambling on gaming machines set a net loss and time limit